KEMONOYA/zettelkasten/ZETTELKASTEN/Phase velocity vector field.md

 # Phase velocity vector field

-A vector field defined on a phase space of an evolutionary process that specifies how the phase point is moving at each point of the space.
+A vector field defined on the phase space of an evolutionary process that specifies how the phase point is moving at each position in phase space.

+This vector field defines a [[Differential equation]], whose solutions are the [[Integral curve]]s of the field.

 ___
 # References